Stockton is stocked full of shopping. Whether you prefer big name stores or unique boutiques, Stockton has you covered.

-NOTE: Due to COVID-19 the current capacity restrictions at retailers may impact your ability to visit certain stores in-person throughout the holiday season.
+NOTE: While COVID restrictions have loosened, it's important to continue following community and business guidelines.
 Please support local shops by also purchasing items and gift cards over the phone or online through their direct websites.

 We're always big fans of supporting the small businesses in Stockton.
 We have a tremendous makers and artisans community here that make everything and anything you could ever wish to buy.
 Each one of those businesses listed on that page is owned by a local resident and best yet, you can shop from the comfort of your own home.
 What could be better than supporting the home town while still in your jammies?